MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 We should start by adding some text for the day name.
 Click and drag a `Large TextView` from the `Palette` and drop it into the designer window.
 You'll see a bunch of lines pop up; these are *guides* showing you where you can snap the placement of your text to.
 Snap it to the top left corner.

 We can double click on the text *widget* to change the text it displays.
 Change it to `Monday` for now, and change the `id` to `tvDay`.
-The *id* of a widget is kind of like the variable name we're gonna use to refer to the widget later in the code.
+The *id* of a widget is kind of like the variable name we're going to use to refer to the widget later in the code.
 Just think of it like a variable name.

 If you go to the panel in the bottom right corner of Android Studio called `Properties`, you can edit a bunch of the properties of the widget.
 If you scroll through you can find all sorts of things, but there's three specific ones we want to change: